-Jackie Mulryne is a regulatory and litigation partner at the firm who advises clients in the life sciences and medical devices sectors.
+Jackie Mulryne is a regulatory and litigation partner at Arnold & Porter who advises clients in the life sciences and medical devices sectors.
 She has a broad practice providing regulatory compliance and public policy advice.
-She advises on UK and EU law and is manufacture and supply agreements, technology transfers and clinical trial agreements.
-He is uniquely placed in his ability to advise on the regulatory issues that arise in the context of those transactions, particularly in relation to marketing authorisations, manufacturing and distribution, pricing, advertising and promotion, freedom of information and data protection.
+She advises on UK and EU law and is highly experienced on a wide range of regulatory issues that arise throughout the product life cycle for both medicinal products and medical devices.
+In addition, she advises on public and administrative law cases brought before the UK and European courts, arising from the decisions of regulatory bodies in the EU (EMA and Commission) and UK (MHRA).